UjjwalSharma01/Leetcode2ankiPlus/README.md

 - **HTML response instead of JSON**: Redeploy your Apps Script and ensure CORS settings are correct
 - **Permission errors**: Make sure your script is deployed with "Anyone, even anonymous" access
 - **Timeout errors**: The script includes retry logic, but very slow connections may still fail
+- **SRS menu missing**: Refresh the page or check if the SpacedRepetitionSystem.gs script was properly added

 ### LeetCode Issues

 - **Code not detecting**: The script tries multiple methods to extract your code; if it fails, your code will not be saved
 - **Problem not marked as solved**: Ensure your solution is accepted before trying to save
+- **First attempt tracking issues**: If you're experiencing problems with first attempt tracking, please update to the latest version

+### Known Issues

+- **First Attempt Detection**: The system sometimes fails to correctly identify whether a submission was successful on the first attempt.
+This is a complex issue due to LeetCode's dynamic UI updates and various submission result formats.
+We're working on a more robust solution.
+  - **Symptoms**: "First Attempt: Not recorded" appears in the submission dialog even after making submissions
+  - **Current Workaround**: You can manually note your first attempt result in the remarks field when saving to Google Sheets
+  - **Future Improvements**: We're exploring more reliable methods to detect first attempt success/failure

 ## 🧪 Testing Google Sheets Integration